How to Start an LLC in Tennessee (Step-by-Step) 2024 Guide

 You need to do this because two businesses in the state can’t have the same name.

-First, search your business name and compare it to existing businesses in Tennessee.
+First, search your business name and compare it to existing businesses in the state.
 You can make sure the LLC Name you want is unique from existing businesses using the state’s Business Name Availability Search.

-Second, familiarize yourself with the naming rules in Tennessee (so your Tennessee LLC gets approved).
+Second, familiarize yourself with the naming rules in Tennessee (so your LLC gets approved).

 We’ll explain both in more detail here: Tennessee LLC Name.